Seegnify/EmbeddedML/README.md

 ## Training

-A complete reference implementations of distributed training can be found in folder `examples` as well as in the full test.
-Once implemented and compiled, start master process and then worker process.
+A complete reference implementations for a single or multi-process training can be found in folder `examples` as well as in the full test.
+To train in a single process run the training loop in single an executable.
+To train in a multi-process mode compile the model as shared object `.so` and start the master and worker proceses.
+To train in a distributed mode run the workers on multiple machines and point the workers to the server machine with the master process.

+In the example below the master process listens to workers on port 2020.
+The workers are connecting to `localhost` on port 2020.
+A single worker by default utilizes all cores and assignes one traning instance to each core.

 Start the master process on port 2020 and store the model in my.graph: